vanchy-li/solar-panel-farm-in-MA/README.md

 #### 3.3.
 Train segmentation model

 This step trains and saved the segmentation model.
-In addition, the test set results are stored for future analysis.
 By default, this step expects the classifier to have been run, and will try to use it as a pretrained base.
 ```bash
 python run.py train_segmenter
 ```